lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ### Building a starter base

 Don't get too carried away building your first base.
-Your main priority here is safely securing your loot so you can build up your gear and start causing mayhem.
+Your main priority here is safely securing your loot so you can build up your gear and start causing mayhem for other players.
+The best bet is usually a single square foundation with an adjoining triangle foundation.
+This triangle foundation is the cheapest way to create an airlock, allowing you to "safely" exit your base without someone being able to jump in and grab your main loot.

 ### Crafting a furnace